redox-os/book/src/porting-applications.md

 - The file named `main.rs` contains the application executable code.
 - The file named `lib.rs` contains the library object code (ignore it).

-(Some Rust applications use packages instead of example files for examples, to discover that see if the "examples" directory has `.rs` files (examples files) or directorys with `Cargo.toml` files inside (packages) )
+(Some Rust applications use packages instead of example files for examples, to discover that see if the "examples" directory has `.rs` files (examples files) or directories with `Cargo.toml` files inside (packages) )

 ### Cargo packages command example

-This command is used for Rust applications that use package directorys inside the repository for compilation, you need to use the name on the `name` field below the `[package]` section of the `Cargo.toml` file inside the package directory (generally using the same name of the application).
+This command is used for Rust applications that use package directories inside the repository for compilation, you need to use the name on the `name` field below the `[package]` section of the `Cargo.toml` file inside the package directory (generally using the same name of the application).

 (This will fix the "found virtual manifest instead of package manifest" error)